issue-ops/semver/README.md

     if: ${{ github.event.pull_request.merged == true }}

     steps:
-      # Checkout the repository with fetch-tags set to true
+      # Checkout the repository with fetch-depth set to 0 and fetch-tags set to
+      # true
       - name: Checkout
         id: checkout
         uses: actions/checkout@v4
         with:
+          fetch-depth: 0
           fetch-tags: true

       - name: Tag Commit